 If you catch yourself using victim (powerless statements) make a decision and a CHOICE!

-Part of a healthy independent foundation is having a mature boundary function (Please see my eBook ‘How to Understand and Implement Healthy Boundary Function’).
+Part of a healthy independent foundation is having a mature boundary function.
 There is no need to allow anything to penetrate your inner sense of self unless you choose to.
-This is why some people get extremely distressed (and even obsessive) over a particular person or event, whereas another could see it ‘for what it is’, do whatever was appropriate and in their authentic control (make a decision that applied to themselves) without wasting emotional energy on it by obsessing over the unknown or trying to control the uncontrollable (a dynamic that was outside their power of influence).
+This is why some people get extremely distressed (and even obsessive) over a particular person or event, whereas another could see it 'for what it is', do whatever was appropriate and in their authentic control (make a decision that applied to themselves) without wasting emotional energy on it by obsessing over the unknown or trying to control the uncontrollable (a dynamic that was outside their power of influence).